beudbeud/Theme-Retrobase240p/README.md

 Based and Adaptated from recalbox theme for 240p

-Version : 1.0
+Version : 1.1
-Author : B.BOUNAR
+Author : Bounitos